NamanNayal/Blog/README.md

         -send a req to api with postIdToDelete and currentUserId with a HTTP DELETE method -if res.ok then we want to setUserPosts filtering them by only keeping post that does not matches the postIdToDelete

 }

+22. Update Post{
+    - similar to create post page
+    - route should be private and available to only admin
+    - extract postId from params using useParams
+    - using useEffect we want to get the post detail of the postId we extracted, and update our forData values and set Error based on that
+    - we need to create an api route to update the post which dynamically gets postId and userId from the params
+    - in updatepost controller we want to check if the user is admin, and the user is the owner of the post
+    - we ensure that only title,content,category and image are only read by the body and gets updated,
+    - we also ensure that image from the body is read in case its not an empty string and it exist
+    - the Post model we created we will use a method findbyIdandUpdate by giving two parameters id and data to be updated
+    - the id will come from the params dynamically and the updated data object will be passed
+    - we will send the res with status and updated data

+    Fixes
+    1. default image from MongoDB model {
+        - in previous logic we were receiving img from body, which was getting overrided by and empty string, so this time we handle the img only when its a non empty string
+    }
+    2. Empty string values are being passed to img{
+        - while passing values to img there were few post with empty string, so we added a condition if its empty then use null
+    }
+}